itsy24/Twitch_Success/README.md

 ### Data Cleaning
 Data cleaning was fairly simple.
-A jupyter notebook with pandas imported was utilized to import the CSVs into a two dataframes, one for Twitch categories and the other for streamers.
+A jupyter notebook with pandas imported was utilized to import the CSVs into two dataframes, one for Twitch categories and the other for streamers.

 Data for categories includes the top 100 games watched from 2018-2019 in English, Chinese, Korean, and Portuguese.
 From there, we narrowed it down to 4 categories: 2 online games(Fortnite & League of Legends), Just Chatting, and Music.